aetperf/aetperf.github.io/_posts/2023-05-10-Hyperpath-routing-in-the-context-of-transit-assignment.md

   <img width="800" src="/img/2023-05-10_01/output_21_0.png" alt="output_21_0">
 </p>

 The hyperpath that we obtain is the same as the shortest path that Dijkstra’s algorithm would have computed.
-We call NetworkX's `dijkstra_path` method in order to visualize the shortest path:
+We call NetworkX's `dijkstra_path` method in order to compute the shortest path:

 ```python
 G = nx.from_pandas_edgelist(